So, what is Martyn’s Law?

 The animation is simplified to aid a typical event or venue work out if they qualify.
 Exemptions may apply.

-The bill has been designed to bolster the UK’s preparedness for, and protection from, terrorism.
+The act has been designed to bolster the UK’s preparedness for, and protection from, terrorism.
 Those responsible for certain premises or events will be required to implement reasonably practicable public protection procedures and/or measures, depending on the capacity of the premise.
 Premises that are reasonably expected to have 200-799 individuals on the premises at the same time will fall within the standard tier and where it is reasonably expected to have 800 individuals or more will fall in the enhanced tier.

 The Decision Support Centre and the National Events Database